 We need to concentrate on the main things, not the noise of life that says “Now hear this!”

 Matthew 6:33-34 NIV But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own. (emphasis mine)

 Philippians 3:12-14 NIV Not that I have already obtained all this, or have already arrived at my goal, but I press on to take hold of that for which Christ Jesus took hold of me.
 Brothers and sisters, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus. (emphasis mine)

 If we are good stewards of the time that God has given us we will multiply our usefulness both to God and to our fellow humans.
 The person who is organized, motivated, and dedicated in the use of time can accomplish more than three people who are careless, and frustrated where time is concerned.
 The faithful steward of time is fruitful, and a fruitful Christian life brings glory to God.

 In the final analysis it is only by deliberately paying our attention to and giving our primary commitment to eternity that we can prevent time from turning our lives into a pointless exercise.
 If we do this, everything else will fall into place.

-You have 365 days in front of you during 2021.
+You have 365 days in front of you in 2022.
 How can you use your time in view of eternity?